-Scope: No new projects were added for the Clinton facility in the FY08 or Proposed FY09 cycle, since only projects with a priority rating of 1 or 2 were added per the Master Plan.
+Scope: No new projects were added for the Clinton facility in the FY08 or FY09 cycle, since only projects with a priority rating of 1 or 2 were added per the Master Plan.
 The Clinton projects listed in the Master Plan all have a priority rating of 3 or 4.
+A new project for sludge digester rehabilitation work is expected to be added for the FY10 CIP cycle.